 You can find all CTL events in the CTL Calendar

 Access for your Course Shells on Canvas become available as they are set by the Registrar’s office.
+We expect this to occur on May 25th, 2021.

 Yes, you can start building your courses anytime but especially if this is your first time using Canvas, you might want to build out your course in a ‘Test’ course.
-Once your course is ready for teaching, you’ll need to import it into the course with students.
+Once your course is ready for teaching, you’ll need to import it into the official course shell with students.

 Yes, you can consolidate your content onto Canvas which has a foundation for housing diverse content and has both assessment as well as grading schemes.